Mechanical Engineering Technology Associate in Applied Science

 |Total Required Credit Hours||74-75|

-Students who substitute EGR 269 Engineering Disciplines and Skills for EGR 130 Engineering Technology Applications and Programming and/or EGR 204 Mechanics of Materials for MET 211 Strength of Materials must take an additional credit hour for each to meet the total hours required for graduation.
+Students who substitute EGR 269 Engineering Disciplines and Skills for EGR 130 Engr Tech Applications & Programming and/or EGR 204 Mechanics of Materials for MET 211 Strength of Materials must take an additional credit hour for each to meet the total hours required for graduation.

 Courses that usually transfer to Clemson or the University of South Carolina.